spatie/laravel-medialibrary/docs/basic-usage/retrieving-media.md

 $temporaryS3Url = $mediaItems[0]->getTemporaryUrl(Carbon::now()->addMinutes(5));
 ```

+If you want to retrieve versioned media urls you can enable versioning by setting the `versioning` config to `true` in your `medialibrary.php` config file.

 Since retrieving the first media and the url for the first media for an object is such a common scenario, the `getFirstMedia` and `getFirstMediaUrl` convenience-methods are also provided:

 ```php